cjw612/chengwang/README.md

 - Implemented Principle Component Analysis to perform dimension reduction and feature transformation.
 - Applied Logistic Regression, Support Vector Machine, and Multilayer Perceptron with Bayesian Optimization hyperparameter tuning, achieving a final prediction accuracy of 74% on the best-performing model.

-## Project Experience (Qualitative)

 ### Impact of Xiaohongshu Usage on Young Female's Body Dissatisfaction  [(link)](/assets/xiaohongshu.pdf)

 - Analyzed how social media influences females’ body dissatisfaction with Xiaohongshu as an instance under the instruction of Professor Nanyi Bi from the Department of Information Management at National Taiwan University.
 - Conducted bottom-up thematic analysis and constructed 9 code groups with over 100 codes across 11 in-depth interviews with MAXQDA.
 - Crafted a conceptual model depicting the interplay between social media usage, body dissatisfaction, and body comparison while considering the characteristics of Xiaohongshu's content and usage patterns.

-### The Assurance of Spiritual Powers in Contemporary Taiwanese Folk Religion [(link)](https://github.com/cjw612/Assurance_of_Spiritual_Powers)

-- Co-authored a semester-long research report that conceptualized the assurance of Spiritual Powers in a contemporary Taiwanese context, led by Professor Ke-Hsien Huang from the Department of Sociology at National Taiwan University.
-- Conducted over 10 hours of on-site participant observation and field research to obtain first-hand data.
-- Conceptualized the main argument of the report, drawing inspiration from the Economic paradigm of supply and demand.

 ## Software, Skills, and Languages
 - #### Programming Languages